Prabhdeep52/chatApp/README.md

 # chatapp

-A chat based app where you can chat with your group of friends built using flutter and firebase firestore .
+A chat based app where you can chat with your group of friends built using flutter and firebase firestore which uses firebase authentication , validation , real time firebase database

 ## Getting Started